Looking for the ultimate menu for Thanksgiving dinner? We’ve got you covered! We’ve even included a shopping list and all the recipes!

 Ever since cooking my very first Thanksgiving dinner as a college student in 1999 (which wasn’t great, I’ll admit), I’ve worked very hard to hone and refine my menu, collecting and developing a handful of recipes that always knock it out of the park.
 My goal for Thanksgiving is that every dish on the table is the best thing you’ve ever tasted, and I’m excited to tell you that after 20 years of trial and error, I think I’ve finally nailed it–the Ultimate Thanksgiving Menu.

 And friend, today I’m sharing it with you.

 Plus, just to make your life a little bit easier, I’ve also included a shopping list for all the ingredients you’ll need, as well as a timeline to follow to make sure your Thanksgiving dinner gets to the table without a hitch.
-I’ve even put together a ready-to-print version of the entire plan (including all the recipes) so that all you need to worry about is the cooking!

 - No-Stress Roast Turkey & Gravy with Stuffing

 - Heat & Serve Rolls-found in the freezer section of your grocery store